CodeNode21/12-SQL/README.md

 Once the update goes through, app will show the customer the total cost of their purchase.

 ### Prerequisites
-You can run this app by cloning this repo and running the app with the following command in your terminal.
+You can run this app by cloning this repo and running the following command in your terminal.

 ```
 node bamazoncustomer.js